mrtrvl/UNSTEP/README.md

 ## Coding practices and learnings I aspire to follow
 - Use properties instead of fields: [Link][properties-vs-public-variables]
 - Comments should tell **why** something is being done.
 The code already tells what is being done.
 Comment the code with a higher-level view of what the code aims to ultimately achieve, with pre- and post- conditions.
 You need to comment on (say) peculiar implementations or checks that are necessary yet counter-intuitive, and possibly reference specification documents etc
+- Domain model is blissfully unaware how data is requested or how it is stored in underlaying datastore.

 ### Create consistent objects
 Each and every object should start off in a complete and consistent state!